 Casey Rosenberg: Assistant Director

-In addition to participating in her seventh year of Boulder Young Chautauqua, Casey has stepped up to become the program’s Assistant Director.
-Casey is in charge of leading students in acting games, corresponding with parents, and recruiting new Young Chautauqua students.
-She is currently an unschooling high school junior, and has a business as a balloon artist.
+In addition to participating in her ninth, and final, year of Boulder Young Chautauqua, Casey is the program’s Assistant Director.
+Casey leads students in acting games, corresponds with parents, and recruits new Young Chautauqua students.
+She is currently working towards an advanced costuming certificate and has her own balloon twisting business

 Chris Jensen: Administrator